ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a href="#Contents">Back to contents</a>

 <a name="GP_SimilarContacts"></a>
-### Find similar contacts in contact list (Accounts Merge)
+### Accounts Merge - Find similar contacts in list
 The question gives us a list of lists.
-Each inner list, is of the following format:<br>
+Each list in the main list, is of the following format:<br>
-<Name, Email1, Email2 ....
-Emailn><br>
+<Name, Email-1, Email-2 ....
+Email-n><br>
 Note: The number of values in each inner list might varry, the only constant is atleast one email ID and necessarily the name.<br>

-The task is that given such a list of list, merge all contacts having common Email IDS and output a joined list with merged contacts.
+The task is that given such a list of list, merge all contacts having common Email-IDS and output a joined list with merged contacts.
 In the list of merged contacts for every inner list, make sure the emails are in lexographically sorted order.<br>
-Note: Two people with the same name might not necessarily have the same emails, whereas two people with same emails will necessarily have the same names.
+Note: Two people with the same name might not necessarily have the same emails, but two people with same emails will necessarily have the same names.

-To get a better look at the question description, refer to: https://leetcode.com/problems/accounts-merge/
+Refer to https://leetcode.com/problems/accounts-merge/ for better question description.

 We can solve this problem using the union find algorithm.
-As we are required to merge similar contacts together, union find using DSU seems a perfect fit over here.
+As we are required to merge similar contacts together, union find using path compression and find by rank seems a perfect fit over here.
 Now, we shall see the requirements for the DSU union find algorithm:
-1. We should be able to define individual subsets, preferable using integers.
+1. We should be able to define individual subsets, preferably using integers.
-2. The task should to be merge these subsets.
+2. The task should involving either merging the subsets together or checking for existence of elements in already merged subsets.

-The second requirement is met as seen in question description.
+The second requirement is met as seen in the question description, that we need to combine similar contacts together.
 For the first requirement, we can modify the input taken.
-For every email ID that we read, we can assign a unique ID to ech new Email using a hashMap and then combine IDs of the same person together.
-This way all Email names would be converted into integers and the union and find methods of DSU would work on integers instead of working on strings.
+For every email ID that we read, we can assign a unique ID to each new Email using a hashMap.
+So instead of forming subsets of emails as strings, we can denote each email uniquely through an integer.
+We then would be needed to combine IDs of the same person together.

 So now let us look at the final algorithm:
 1. For the input, create two hashmaps.
 	- <ins>Email to Name</ins>: Maps the email to the name of the person.
-Do not need to check for overlapping insertions, as if the same email repeats, from the qeustion description we know the same name will be used.
+Do not need to check for overlapping insertions, as if the same email repeats, from the qeustion description we know the same name will be used necessarily.
 	- <ins>Email to ID</ins>: ID here is an integer ID.
 Maps email to integer ID.
 This is needed so that we can use these IDs in our DSU instead strings.
 Ensure not to overwrite already included emails, as an ID assigned to an email once should remain the same.
-Also, for every email in the same list, that is for every email beloning to the same person in the initial list, we call union on the first email for that person and all the others.
+2. Now, for every email in the same list, that is for every email belonging to the same person in the initial list, we call union on the first Email for that person and all the others.
 This way, say a person has 5 emails, two in one list and three in another, in which there is one common one.
 So we get the following scenario:<br>
-	For 1st list of the person, EMail A and Email B are unioned.
-[A, B]<br>
+	- For 1st list of the person, EMail-A and Email-B are unioned forming a set -> [A, B]
-	For the 2nd list, lets say Email A is common so now the unions would for the set [A, B, C]<br>
+	- For the 2nd list, lets say Email-A is common and others are Email-C and Email-D. So now when Email-C is unioned with A it forms the set [A,B,C] and similarly union with D forms [A, B, C, D].
+So using this process, we are able to form a union set of all emails belonging to same contact combined together.
-2. So using this process, we are able to form a DSU for the emails and their owners.
-Now for every email in our second hashmap(Email to integer ID), we find the parent of that email and form a list of emails for vvery parent.
-Sort each of these list lexographically.
+3. Create a new HashMap for our answer which will have the unique ID assigned to an email as the key, and the value would be the list of all emails that belong to the set of that ID in the DSU.
+Now for every email in our second hashmap(Email to ID), using the unique ID of every mail and find the set to which that Email belongs to and add it to the respective set in the final asnwer HashMap.
-3. Once we have got a list for every parent emailid, we use the first element of every list to find the name of the owner of the email from our frist hashmap(email to name) and add the name to their respective email lists.
+4. Once done with the above step we now have a HashMap with different sets of Emails as values.
+TO produce the final answer we need to add the names of the owners to those sets.
+For this purpose we use the first email of every list to find the name of the owner of the emails in that list, using our frist hashmap(Email to Name) and add the name to their respective email lists.

 Here is the code:
 ```java